 - 8. Engage policy-makers.
-Policy-makers rely on their constituents to gather information in order to make the right decisions. - What do you know about the policy-maker you are about to meet?
+Policy-makers rely on their right decisions. - What do you know about the policy-maker you are about to meet?
 What kind of issues have they supported in the past?
-Do you have a sense of whether they have more of a to-the-point kind of approach or if they prefer to hear the whole story?
+Do you have a sense of whether they have more of a to-thepoint kind of approach or if they prefer to hear the whole story?
 Craft the style of your ask to person you are asking.
 Consider the style of your ask (how you frame it, and what you incorporate to prove its importance) with that target.
 Understand and/or pre-empt what they will likely say, and be prepared to counter it.
 Experienced lobbyists say that interest groups spend too much time talking, and not enough time listening.
 Ask yourself: What is in the way of this happening for you?